-- The sex-related behavior is compulsive, repetitive, chronic, or if the child is preoccupied with it. - The affect is intense, anxious, secretive, confused, brooding, or angry instead of playful. - The child consistently teases, embarrasses or makes fun of other children. - The child is physically or verbally abusive/ exploitative of self or others. - The child exhibits developmentally "precocious" behavior and/or knowledge as compared with community/culture/peer-group/family norms. - Sex-related behaviors occur between children of widely dissimilar ages.
+- The behavior is compulsive, repetitive, chronic, or if the child is preoccupied with it. - The affect is intense, anxious, secretive, confused, brooding, or angry instead of playful. - The child consistently teases, embarrasses or makes fun of other children. - The child is physically or verbally abusive/ exploitative of self or others. - The child exhibits developmentally "precocious" behavior and/or knowledge as compared with community/culture/peer-group/family norms.

-Regarding COMMUNICATION WITH PARENTS, we will:
+Regarding COMMUNICATION WITH FAMILIES, we will:

-- Share with parents observations about child's sexual learning and questions. - Communicate with parents if child's behavior fits any of the above criteria of concern: - If the communication is likely to result in a positive outcome for the child. - If parental assistance would be necessary/ helpful to manage the behavior. - If staff have no reason to suspect child has been, or will be, subjected to verbal, physical or sexual abuse as a result of the communication.
+- Share with families observations about child's sexual learning and guestions. - Communicate with families if child's behavior fits any of the above criteria of concern: - If the communication is likely to result in a positive outcome for the child. - If family assistance would be necessary/ helpful to manage the behavior. - If staff have no reason to suspect child has been, or will be, subjected to verbal, physical or sexual abuse as a result of the communication.